 As the owner of Itty Bitty Bakers, I get asked quite often, "Who are your usual customers?"
 Or, said another way, "What types of kids go to your classes?"
 I love these questions because they allow me to expand on all the reasons kids keep coming back for more baking classes!

 A large part of our customer base is creative kids.
 These are kids who like to make and create with their hands.
 They share an interest in painting, drawing, LEGOS, or other building activities.

 I'll use my son as an example - he loves technology, his tablet in particular.
-One thing I find him doing on his tablet is building things, creating scenic lands, and believe it or not, making smoothies!
-Yes, there's an app for that.
+Can't live without it!
+One thing I find him doing on his tablet is building things.
+He'll create structures, scenic lands and even smoothies!
+(Yes, there's an app for that.)

 What may seem like a kid who just likes technology, is actually a kid who likes to work with his hands — to make, create, and build.
 Baking does just that.
 It is the process of assembling raw ingredients into something enjoyable.
 So, if kids like technology, and even gaming, they often like baking as well.